+Please note that students and instructors are expected to meet and discuss incomplete requests before an electronic request is submitted and approved.
+All requests for an incomplete must adhere to the Academic Regulations governing incompletes.
 To request an incomplete grade, students are required to submit an incomplete request through WesPortal.
 Students can submit a request 2 weeks before the end of a course.
 Instructors must approve the request in order to submit a grade of IN (incomplete) with a provisional grade.
 Instructors cannot initiate this process.
-Please note that students and instructors are expected to meet and discuss incomplete requests before an electronic request is submitted and approved.
-The provisional grade submitted with the IN will become the final grade if the outstanding work in the course is not submitted by the date required by the instructor, or at the very latest by the first day of classes of the subsequent semester.
-Incomplete grades are not available for graduate tutorials.
-More information, and a downloadable Incomplete Request Manual, is available online at: wesleyan.edu/registrar/course information/incomplete request.html.
+The provisional grade submitted with the IN will become the final grade if the outstanding work in the course is not submitted by 30 days after the end of exams.
+Incomplete grades are not available for graduate tutorials, capstones, or theses.
+More information, and a downloadable Incomplete Request Manual, is available online at: wesleyan.edu/registrar/course_information/incomplete_request.html.

-A student may receive up to two incompletes per term by this method.
-To receive incompletes in more than two courses in a given term, the student must submit a petition to GLS.
+A student may receive up to 2 incompletes per term by this method.
+To receive incompletes in more than 2 courses in a given term, the student must submit a petition to GLS.
 The petition can be granted only on grounds of illness, family crisis, or other extraordinary circumstances.
 GLS may, on petition, grant a student incompletes for these reasons, whether or not the student has contracted for any incompletes with the instructors.
 Students on Strict Academic Probation (see below) may not request an incomplete without permission from the GLS director.